 - Orthopedic patients: Joint replacement or major fracture patients, without a personal history of VTE, may have prophylaxis with mechanical prophylaxis plus one of the following: LMWH, fondaparinux, apixaban, dabigatran, rivaroxaban, low-dose unfractionated, heparin (LDUH), adjusted-dose vitamin K antagonist or aspirin 325 mg twice daily for 10-14 days.
 LMWH is the preferred treatment.
 For hip fractures, apixaban, dabigatran, and rivaroxaban are not recommended.2

-- Sequential compression devices (SCDs) have some effectiveness in preventing VTE when used alone compared with no intervention, and should be used when contraindications to anticoagulation exist, such as patients with bleeding disorders or those with history of acute intracranial bleeding ICDs were substantially less effective than pharmacologic prophylaxis, but had additional benefit when used in combination with anticoagulation.
+- Sequential compression devices (SCDs) have some effectiveness in preventing VTE when used alone compared with no intervention, and should be used when contraindications to anticoagulation exist, such as patients with bleeding disorders or those with history of acute intracranial bleeding SCDs were substantially less effective than pharmacologic prophylaxis but had additional benefit when used in combination with anticoagulation.
 In stroke patients, no benefit to the use of mechanical prophylaxis has been demonstrated.
 These need to be used > 18 hours per day to have any benefit.